-I've produced content for several radio/podcast outlets, including the Middle East podcast Kerning Cultures, Monocle24, Out There and NPR's Weekend Edition.
+I currently produce content for several radio/multimedia news and storytelling outlets, including the Middle East podcast Kerning Cultures, Monocle24, News Deeply, Out There and NPR's Weekend Edition.
 I've also written and photographed for the Bucks County Herald, as well as the MENA entrepreneurship news platform, Wamda.

 I'm available for freelance assignments in Baltimore, DC and the greater MENA region.

 2017 Patron's Award.
 Phillips' Mill Photographic Exhibition.
 "How it Feels to be Free #2."

 Canon 5D mk III; Fujifilm XPro-2; Canon EF 24-70 f2.8; Fujifilm XF 23mm f2; tripod; monopod; Zoom H5; Rode NTG1 shotgun microphone; RodeLink wireless filmmaker kit.
 Argus A-Four.

 Adobe Photoshop; Adobe Lightroom; Adobe Premiere Pro; Adobe Audition; Hindenburg.

 Do you shoot events?

 Yes.
 Rates vary, so please contact me to discuss further in detail what you are looking for in a package, and we can work together to best document your event!

 What is your social enterprise?

 Check out Sitti here.